 - Middle – Add a CTA in the middle only if it flows naturally with the content.

-- At the end – Include a CTA at the end of your email.
+- At the end: Include a CTA at the end of your email.

 - For example, the email from Cirkul features an action-driven CTA styled in a high-contrast blue to grab attention.

-Many users switch between light and dark modes depending on device settings or personal preference.
 If your email design is not suited for both modes, your design can look distorted.
 As a result, it affects readability, branding, and engagement.

 Here are the best practices in email design for light and dark modes: